 Why worm composting?

-A survey Council did in July 2016 found 40 percent of the western bay districts rubbish both in the rural and urban areas, is actually organic waste that can be diverted away from landfill.
+A survey Council did in February 2017 found 48 percent of the Western Bay District's rubbish, both in the rural and urban areas, is actually organic waste that can be diverted away from landfill.

 Western Bay Council is also one of 60 council participants in the three year national 'Love Food, Hate Waste' campaign to reduce the amount of food Kiwis throw out.